tachoknight/CreateEC2ConfigFiles/README.md

 `Include ec2_production`

+### AWS Credentials ###
+This program uses the AWS credentials, via the AWS SDK, stored either as environment variables or in the `~/.aws/credentials` file.

 ## Notes ##
 * This program assumes that an EC2 instance with a public ip is a "bastion" machine, and that all the instances with only a private IP will use the bastion machine as the proxy.
 * It's assumed you have the proper keys to log into the instance; it does not read or do anything with keys other than indicate which key goes with which instance.